riyaagrahari/ARM-Templates/Vnet_Peering_Template/README.md

-#  Template to create Virtual Network
+#  Template to create Virtual Network Peering
 This template creates peering between two existing Virtual Network.
-VNet1 and VNet2 should be Virtual Name.
-Name of existing virtual network can be changed in the template.
+For default valuess, you may refer to parameter_Peering.json file.

 ### It can be executed by three ways: